Kim3n/Hand-And-Head-Tracking-Video-Game-Controller/README.md

-# Hand-And-Head-Tracking-Video-Game-Controller
+# Hand And Head Tracking Video Game Controller

 Python and MediaPipe project to use hand and head tracking for video game inputs